buliang/learngit/readme.txt

 Git is a free software
-Git is a version control system wo cao1
+Git is a destributed version control system